 Sometimes in the winter, twenty minutes’ down against vicious wind, she’d take shelter a stop and her body expand without anything to fight against. felt that now.
 Silence unfurled.
 The closed vibrated like a plucked string.
 The cross in her hand had its silver sheen—tarnish covered save where her fingers had

 Aiden still, breathing heavy.
 Todd collapsed, trembling, the

 She shook him by shoulders.
 Pinched him.
 Struck across the face, lightly.
 Tried the cross.
 The tarnished bit yielded When she touched the part that was still shiny his cheek, she heard hiss. eyes snapped open, he screamed higher than she’d thought him capable.

 “Sally,” “Sally.
 Sorry.
 Sally.”

-“What hell’s on?
+“What hell’s going on?
 Where’s Perry?
 What was that thing?”

 “Came this morning.
 Got into heads.
-Left dummy in his the pages talked us.
-Told us do.”
+Left dummy in his the book—the pages talked us.
+Told us what do.”